-Witnesses cannot be compelled to participate in the live hearing, and have the right not to participate in the hearing free from retaliation.
+Witnesses cannot be compelled to participate in the live hearing and have the right not to participate in the hearing free from retaliation.
 See, 85 Fed.
 Reg.
 30026, 30360 (May 19, 2020).

-- If a witness does not submit to cross-examination, as described below, the decision-maker cannot rely on any statements made by that witness in reaching a determination regarding responsibility, including any statement relayed by the absent witness to a witness or party who testifies at the live hearing.
+If a witness does not submit to cross-examination, as described below, the decision-maker cannot rely on any statements made by that witness in reaching a determination regarding responsibility, including any statement relayed by the absent witness to a witness or party who testifies at the live hearing.
 85 Fed.
 Reg.
-30026, 30347 (May 19, 2020). - Witnesses shall be subject to the institution's Rules of Decorum.
+30026, 30347 (May 19, 2020).
+Hearing Procedures